Big-Bang Nucleosynthesis on a bubble universe nucleated in Kerr-AdS$_5$ Black Hole: Estimation of using parameters of Kerr AdS

-where we assumed $Ma^2\ll R^4$.
-Note that, in the case of non-spinning BHs (i.e., $a_-=a_+=0$), it is expected to reduce to $\mu+\rho_{\rm r,0}\propto M$ (see also Ref.~\cite{2019JHEP...10..164B}).
+However, in such a case with $a_+=a_-=a$, the condition of Eq. (\ref{junc2}) reduces to $M_+=M_-=M$, which eliminates the last term.} (see also Ref.~\cite{2019JHEP...10..164B}).
 This term corresponds to the dark radiation that stems from high-dimensional BH mass in the previous study of Sasankan \textit{et al.}~\cite{Sasankan:2016ixg}, which is however negative in their most probable BBN model.
 Note that the right-hand side in Eq.~(\ref{eq:mu}) includes not only BH mass in higher dimensional but also other properties such as BH spin, which could enable us to choose the positive BH mass in suitable BBN models as we see later.

 Unlike the previous study of Sasankan \textit{et al.}~\cite{Sasankan:2016ixg}, we include not only dark radiation but also standard radiation components in the definition of $\mu$, while they have considered only dark radiation.
 In this way, we can describe both the generation of standard radiation and dark radiation in a \textit{unified} scenario.